danong/mhw-dps-overlay/README.md

 2. Run this mod and adjust the position/size of the overlay
 3. Enjoy the hunt!

-## Known Limitations/Bugs

-- Post-hunt DPS is low because it includes the 60/20 seconds period after the hunt and the time spent in the post-hunt summary pages (possibly).

 ## Contributing Guide

 Contributions and forks are welcome.
 Please take a look at our Issues and Projects pages and feel free to make an issue or pull request.
 This project is licensed under the MIT license.

+The minimum supported version of Visual Studio is 10.0.40219.1 but we recommend using 15.0.28010.2016 or later.

 ## Credits